 In 2018, economic growth surged in the US, unemployment fell to near record lows, without a significant jump in inflation.
-I confess to being surprised that inflation did not increase more.
-Normally when growth stretches beyond its full-employment output
+I confess to being surprised that inflation wasn't higher.
+Normally when growth stretches beyond its full employment output

 Real Gross Domestic Product